jcbhmr/bikeshed-builder/README.md

 </dl>

-Then activate your virtual environment:
+Then activate your virtual environment for the current terminal:

 <dl>
 <dt>Linux & macOS Bash